 Yeti Tundra 45

 Before you head out on your epic road trip, we suggest packing the night before.
-Alleviating as much stress as possible on the day you leave, especially when you’re traveling with kids, is key to enjoying the road trip journey.
+Alleviating as much stress as possible on the day you leave, especially when you’re doing a road trip with a toddler, is key to enjoying the road trip journey.
 We find that the night before, it’s best to:

 -Wash, cut, and peel all vegetables and fruit.